-During the year ended 31 December 2022, the Company adopted the New Bye-laws at an annual general meeting held on 14 June 2022.
+During the year ended 31 December 2023, the Company has not made any changes to the Bye-laws.
 An updated version of the Bye-laws is available on the websites of the Company and the Stock Exchange.

 INTRODUCTION, ENVIRONMENTAL, SOCIAL AND GOVERNANCE POLICIES